Two-site entanglement in the two-dimensional Hubbard model: Model and Method

 \section{Model and Method}

 We investigate the one-band Hubbard model with nearest neighbor (NN) hopping $t$

 where $\mu$ is the chemical potential, $U$ the onsite Coulomb repulsion, $n_{i,\sigma} = c_{i,\sigma}^{\dagger}c_{i,\sigma}$ the occupation number operator, and $\hat{c}_{i\sigma}^{(\dagger)}$ is the fermionic annihilation (creation) operator that annihilates (creates) an electron at site $i$ with spin $\sigma$.
-We consider the square lattice in the paramagnetic phase, which implies $SU(2)$ symmetry.
-The Fourier transform of the kinetic term gives, for the NN hopping, the tight-binding dispersion relation
+We consider the square lattice in the paramagnetic phase, which implies $SU(2)$ symmetry. {For a more detailed introduction of the Hubbard model see for example Refs.~\onlinecite{qin_hubbard_2022,HalTasaki_1998, SchaeferPRX}.} The Fourier transform of the kinetic term gives, for the NN hopping, the tight-binding dispersion relation

 where the momentum ${\bf k} = (k_x, k_y)$ is measured in units of the inverse of the lattice constant $a$.
 In the following, we set $\hbar = k_B=a=1$ and measure all quantities in untis of $t\equiv 1$.